-Lug-All Cable hoists are much more compact than their chain hoist counterpart.
+Lug-All Cable Come Along Ratchet Winch Hoists are much more compact than their chain hoist counterpart.
 With a cable hoist, operators no longer have to worry about dragging chains; the cable is always neatly stored on the drum.
 These compact tools are used in a myriad of applications, from construction and renovation, to pump and motor installation, marine applications, fence tensioning, rigging, tree services, and practically any other exacting task you can think of.

 Each cable hoist is extremely maneuverable, with flexible aircraft cable and fast-connecting, 360-degree swiveling hooks and safety latches for quick, positive loading and unloading—even with gloves on.
 Each Lug-All cable hoist is built for exacting load management.
 The smooth winch operation and precise load adjustment is the result of precision machining up to 0.001” tolerances, and workers can quickly lower their load four times faster using the rapid lowering option “R”.